 He later served as a military photographer from 1942-46, taking part in the 1944 D-Day landings and covering the liberation of Paris, the allied advance across the Rhine and was one of the first photographers to enter the liberated Belsen.
 Towards the end of the war, Hardy went to Asia where he acted as Lord Mountbatten’s personal photographer.
 He went on to cover the Korean War for Picture Post, documenting the Battle of Inchon, for which he won the Missouri Pictures of the Year Award.

 After the war Hardy worked in poor districts such as the Gorbals in Glasgow and Elephant and Castle in London, documenting their social scene.
 The resulting images are today considered classics showing the strength of the human spirit despite the dire poverty found there.
 Hardy received substantial critical acclaim for these photographs.
 Three of his pictures were selected to be in Edward Steichen’s famous Family of Man exhibition and the resulting book.

 After writing an article for an amateur photography magazine claiming that photographers did not need expensive equipment to create good photographs, Hardy staged a carefully posed photograph of two women sitting on the railings of Blackpool’s promenade using a Kodak Box Brownie in 1951.
 This photograph has since gone on to become an iconic image of post-war Britain.

-From the slums of London and Glasgow to the battlefields of World War II and the Korean War, the photographs of Bert Hardy are amongst the great documents of the twentieth century.
 Since his death in 1995, memorials remembering his life and work have been erected in St Bride’s Church, Fleet Street, and the Priory, Webber Street, London.